ekeilty17/ekeilty17.github.io/_posts/trigonometry-series/2022-08-01-introduction.md

 \theta \equiv \theta + 2 \pi k \qquad k \in \mathbb{Z}
 $$

 Here, $\equiv$ means _equivalent_, but not necessarily equal.
-For the purposes of trigonometry, equivalent angles are indistringuishable.
+For the purposes of trigonometry, equivalent angles are indistinguishable.

 <br>